Arnav-Bhardwaj1/CogniFlow/README.md

 | `npm run db:studio` | Open Prisma Studio |
 | `npm run lint` | Run ESLint |

-## AI Workflow Planner
+## AI Workflow Generator

-The AI Workflow Planner lets you describe an automation in plain English and generates a draft workflow:
+The AI Workflow Generator lets you describe an automation in plain English and generates a draft workflow:

 1. Open any workflow in the editor
 2. Use the input bar in the top-left corner of the canvas